mlp6/mlp6.github.io/_pages/about.md

 I actively teach [Medical Device Design I & II (BME473L & BME474L)](https://github.com/mlp6/Medical-Device-Design) as part of the BME Design Fellows program and senior capstone design.
-You can find a summary of some student design projects here: TODO: INSERT LINK TO DESIGN PROJECTS PAGE.
+You can find a summary of some student design projects here: [TODO].

 I have also taught several other courses in the department, including Introduction to Medical Instrumentation (BME354L), and I have developed